MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_InitSecureReaderReasons -** Method InitSecureReaderReasons execution duration in milliseconds

-  - **Data\_IsIncOpenInProgressWhileOpen -** In case of multiple open of same document, is Inc open protocol running alongside open protocol?
+  - **Data\_IsIncOpenInProgressWhileOpen -** In case of multiple open of the same document, is Inc open protocol running alongside open protocol?

   - **Data\_IsMultiOpen -** Do we support multiple open?